-The above accident and similar ones have initiated a revision of the EIGA Safety Info on Portable Liquid Cylinders issued in 1993.
-It is strongly recommended that each EIGA member company ensure that the appropriate customers receive this information and, if needed, further training in the handling of medical gases and associated equipment.
+The above accident and similar ones have initiated a strong focus around safe use of portable cryogenic liquid cylinders for medical and non-medical applications.
+It is strongly recommended that each AIGA member company ensure that the appropriate customers receive this information and, if needed, further training in the handling of medical gases and associated equipment.
 Special attention should be paid to the fact that a contributing cause to several incidents has been the mix-up of medical and industrial gases at the delivery to the medical gas customer.